franciscofl12/franciscofl12/README.md

 # Hey, I'm Fran! 👋 :es:

-- 🌱 I’m currently learning JavaScript and PHP.
+- 🌱 I’m currently learning JavaScript,PHP and Angular.

 - 👯 Focused in a collaboration of something cool.